 The company's shareholders, all capital market participants, financial analysts, investors, shareholder associations and the media are regularly provided with up-to-date information about the company's situation and any material changes in its business situation.
 Here, the internet represents the main channel of communication.
 All individuals with access to insider information in the course of their activities for the company are informed of the resultant obligations for them under insider law.

-HORNBACH Holding AG reports on its situation and results in its
+HORNBACH-Baumarkt-AG reports on its situation and results in its

-- Quarterly reports

-- Half-year financial report

-- Annual report

-- Annual results press conference

-- Teleconferences with international financial analysts and investors

-- Events with financial analysts and investors in Germany and abroad.
+- Quarterly reports and half-year financial report - Annual report - Annual results press conference - Teleconferences with international financial analysts and investors - Events with financial analysts and investors in Germany and abroad.

-Dates of relevance to the company's regular financial reporting activities have been summarized in the financial calendar published at www.hornbach-group.com.
-Alongside this regular reporting, any information arising at HORNBACH HOLDING AG which is not publicly known and which is likely to influence the company's share price significantly is published in the form of ad-hoc announcements.
+Dates of relevance to the company's regular financial reporting activities have been summarized in the financial calendar published on the internet communications platform of the HORNBACH Group at www.hornbach-group.com.
+Alongside this regular reporting, any information arising at HORNBACH-Baumarkt-AG which is not publicly known and which is likely to influence the company's share price significantly is published in the form of ad-hoc announcements.